 A report from CNBC claimed Disney wanted to purchase a large majority of 21st Century Fox, including the rights to films like the X-Men franchise and TV series like Futurama.
 Disney hasn't commented on those reports, but Disney's CEO has said it is not ruling out licensing third-party content, so long as "the product fits within the Disney brand".
 Nothing will be R-rated, Iger said.

 Device support is unclear, though Disney has referred to the upcoming service as an "app" on several occasions, suggesting it could be streamed to phones, tablets, computers, TVs, and other internet-connected devices capable of running apps.

 A subscription to Disney’s streaming service will be “substantially cheaper” than Netflix, according to Disney's CEO Bob.
 While on an investor's call in November 2017, Iger detailed the streaming service and also mentioned pricing:

 “We’ve given a lot of thought to pricing,” Iger said.
 “I can’t get specific with you yet, because we haven’t determined it yet.
 It will be substantially below Netflix because we’ll have substantially less volume.”

 We suspect the price will land somewhere between $8 and $14

-Disney plans to launch its standalone streaming service in 2019.
-During the company’s latest earnings call, Iger said the new streaming service will be “the biggest priority of the company during calendar 2019".
+Disney plans to launch its standalone streaming service in late 2019.
+During one of the company’s recent earnings call, Iger said the new streaming service will be “the biggest priority of the company during calendar 2019".

 The service will launch in the US.
-An international version of the service might release before the US launch, however, due to streaming rights.
+An international version of the service might also be in the works.

 What about DisneyLife?